-The contractor would prepare specific CMPs to address maintenance of pedestrian access during the construction period.
+The Contractor shall prepare specific construction management plans to address maintenance of pedestrian access during the construction period.
 Actions that limit pedestrian access would include, but not be limited to, sidewalk closures, bridge closures, crosswalk closures or pedestrian rerouting at intersections, placement of construction-related material within pedestrian pathways or sidewalks, and other actions that may affect the mobility or safety of pedestrians during the construction period.
 If sidewalks are maintained along the construction site frontage, provide covered walkways and fencing.
-The plan objective would be to maintain pedestrian access where feasible (i.e., meeting design, safety, Americans with Disabilities Act [ADA] requirements).
-This measure would be addressed in the CTP.
+The plan objective shall be to maintain pedestrian access where feasible (i.e., meeting design, safety, Americans with Disabilities Act (ADA) requirements).
+This measure shall be addressed in the CTP.